What are chronic wounds?

 We offer advanced products for wound care including dressings supplies, sequential circulation devices, pressure-relieving support surfaces, compression treatments, and home IV antibiotic therapy through our infusion pharmacy.

 We Will Verify Coverage And Submit Necessary Documentation

 Wound Supplies Delivered To Your Front Door

 We Will Follow Up With You About Your Next Shipment

 Also known as lymphedema pumps or pneumatic compression, sequential circulation therapy is commonly used for the treatment of chronic lymphedema, venous insufficiency, and wound care.
 This therapy moves fluid from distal (furthest from your body) to proximal (closest to your body) to imitate the body’s function to reduce swelling, decrease pain, and improve range of motion.
 Garments are available in a wide range of sizes and styles applicable to virtually every anatomical area in need of edema reduction, increased circulation, and promotion of enhanced wound healing.

 What Are Pressure Relieving Support Surfaces?

-Types of pressure reliving support surface we can provide include mattress overlays such as ROHO®, Low-Air Loss, Alternating-Pressure in addition to a variety of Wheelchair Seat Cushions and Wheelchair backs supports.
+Types of pressure-relieving support surfaces we can provide include mattress overlays such as ROHO®, Low-Air Loss, Alternating-Pressure in addition to a variety of Wheelchair Seat Cushions and Wheelchair back supports.

 What is Home IV Therapy?